The Society Puppet Show

 A two-part structure.
 Not a reduction, but a tightening.
 The diptych operates as split pressure: one image leaning into the other, each one incomplete without the wound of the pair.

 ARISCO is a visual and conceptual space where painting is not treated as décor, product or polite cultural evidence.
-The work does not try to soothe.
-It does not try to decorate emptiness with language that sounds acceptable.

 The project moves through social distortion, obedience, spectacle, artificial desire and the slow corrosion of independent thought.
-What appears here is not presented as a catalogue of finished answers.
-It is presented as pressure, residue and confrontation.

 Nothing here was built to behave like a commercial gallery site.
 The structure remains direct on purpose.
-Fewer gestures.
-More weight.
-Less explanation.
-More authorship.

 ARISCO does not arrive to behave.